gree/subiam/README.md

       "policies": {
       ...

-$ miam -a -f iam.json --dry-run
+$ subiam -a -f iam.json --dry-run
 Apply `iam.json` to IAM (dry-run)
    ᗧ 100%
 No change